Utah’s governor announces fire and fireworks ban on state lands

-SALT LAKE CITY — As numerous wildfires burn across Utah, Gov. Gary Herbert reminded people there is a ban on fires and fireworks on state lands.
+SALT LAKE CITY -- As numerous wildfires burn across Utah, Gov. Gary Herbert reminded people there is a ban on fires and fireworks on many state lands.

 Speaking to reporters at his monthly news conference on Wednesday, Gov. Herbert said conditions are not good right now with hot temperatures in the forecast and dry fuels across the state.